Evelyn05/1071-c-programming/README.md

   * leap.cpp
     >**Note**---
-    Enter year: 2000 Year 2000 is a leap year.
+    Enter year: 2000
+    Year 2000 is a leap year.
+    Enter year: 2018 Year
+    2018 is not a leap year.

   * sec.cpp